Golden jackal: Description

 The jackal's fur is coarse and relatively short, with the base color golden, varying seasonally from a pale creamy yellow to a dark tawny.
 The fur on the back is composed of a mixture of black, brown, and white hairs, sometimes giving the appearance of the dark saddle like that seen on the black-backed jackal.
 The underparts are a light pale ginger to cream color.
 Individual specimens can be distinguished by their unique light markings on the throat and chest.
 The coats of jackals from high elevations tend to be more buff-colored than those of their lowland counterparts while those of jackals in rocky, mountainous areas may exhibit a grayer shade.
 The bushy tail has a tan to black tip.
 Melanism can cause a dark-colored coat in some golden jackals, a coloring once fairly common in Bengal.
 Unlike melanistic wolves and coyotes that received their dark pigmentation from interbreeding with domestic dogs, melanism in golden jackals probably stems from an independent mutation that could be an adaptive trait.
 What is possibly an albino specimen was photographed in southeastern Iran during 2012.

 The jackal moults twice a year, in spring and in autumn.
 In Transcaucasia and Tajikistan, the spring moult begins at the end of winter.
 If the winter has been warm, the spring moult starts in the middle of February; if the winter has been cold, it begins in the middle of March.
 The spring moult lasts for 60–65 days; if the animal is sick, it loses only half of its winter fur.
 The spring moult commences with the head and limbs, extends to the flanks, chest, belly and rump, and ends at the tail.
 Fur on the underparts is absent.
 The autumn moult occurs from mid-September with the growth of winter fur; the shedding of the summer fur occurs at the same time.
 The development of the autumn coat starts with the rump and tail and spreads to the back, flanks, belly, chest, limbs and head, with full winter fur being attained at the end of November.

-Adaptation

-Distribution and habitat

-In South Asia, the golden jackal inhabits :